gabe-martins/gabe-martins/README.md

 <!-- ### <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Hi.gif" width="29px"> Hello world!&nbsp;<img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Earth.gif" width="24px"> -->

-<em>I am a 4th year student of Information System at <a href="https://www.unifoa.edu.br/">UniFOA VR</a>, and influenced by my family I started to enjoy technology and development so I have been trying to learn more and more.</em> <br/>
+<em>I am a 4th year student of Information System at <a href="https://www.unifoa.edu.br/">UniFOA VR</a>, and influenced by my family I started to enjoy technology and development so I have been trying to learn more and more, working now with data analysis, creating dashboards and data bases.</em> <br/>

 ## Ask me about :computer: